nikoudel/easyfit/README.md

 }
 ```

 The CreateRoomService.Post method expects a RoomData item as an input parameter.
 The fields of RoomData (Id and RoomType) are provided in the header row of the Row table.
-It also returns a RoomData back to FitNessse.
+It also returns a RoomData back to FitNesse.

 **Note:** SmartHome\FitNesse\lib directory has a log4j2.xml file in it.
 By default, the file configures log4j to print all the data passing between easyfit and the SUT into the SmartHome\FitNesse\easyfit.log log file.
 In case of the Row table mentioned above, the data would look like this: